prathameshmane9696-cell/Embedded-C-Learning/Data Structure/README.md

-# Data Structures in Embedded C
+# Data Structures in C

 This repository contains efficient, low-level data structure implementations written in C, tailored for embedded systems.